About Us

 History

-The Morton Community Healthcare Centre (MCHC) stands today as a model of what can be achieved when a community works together to obtain improved healthcare for its people.
-The realization of the MCHC project is a testament to the strength of our region and its citizens.
+The Morton Medical Centre (MMC) stands today as a model of what can be achieved when a community works together to obtain improved healthcare for its people.
+The realization of the MMC project is a testament to the strength of our region and its citizens.
 In 2001, more than 5,000 residents were without a doctor in the Lakefield and Douro Dummer area.
 Doctors in Ontario had been leaving general practice, and even moving to the United States, creating a deficit of primary health care physicians to address the needs of communities, including those in rural settings.
 There was a clear need to establish a new centre.

 The dream of developing a state -of -the -art community healthcare facility, designed to attract and retain healthcare professionals, gave rise to a Foundation made up of both residents and business people.
 The foundation received overwhelming support from a team of dedicated volunteers who shared the vision of providing quality healthcare for both the local community and seasonal visitors to the region.